virtualagc/virtualagc/Tools/Proofer/README.md

 * `BANK` is the AGC memory-bank number, from 0 to 35 decimal.
 Octal values would be misinterpreted.
 * `PAGEINBANK` is the printout-page within the memory bank, from 0 to 3.
 * `BINSOURCE` is the pathname to the AGC program's binsource file, the file whose contents are being proofed.

+Here is a simple bash script that applies ProoferBox.py to a complete set of B&W octal
+pages:

+	pageNum=STARTINGPAGEOFOCTALS
+	for bank in 2 3 0 1 `seq 4 35`
+	do
+		for pageInBank in 0 1 2 3
+		do
+			./ProoferBox.py BWIMAGEDIR/$pageNum.tif OUTPUTDIR/$pageNum.png $bank $pageInBank PATHTOBINSOURCEFILE
+			pageNum=$((pageNum+1))
+		done
+	done